 Year after year, the effectiveness of the program is demonstrated by the fact that the students improve their reading and math scores across the board, while also learning life skills necessary for success in high school, college, and beyond.
 To read what our CEO Audrey George has to say about our Summer Academic Program, click here.

-During our 2016 Summer Academic Program, 87% of our students improved or maintained their reading comprehension, and 89% of our students improved or maintained their math level.
+During our 2018 Summer Academic Program, 76% of our students improved or maintained their reading comprehension.